 A cup (30 g) of spinach contains 167 mg of potassium and 7 calories (meets 5% of your daily potassium requirement).

-Spinach is also an excellent source of iron (who doesn’t remember Popeye, the Sailor?).
-Iron boosts hair health and prevents fatigue and anemia.
+Spinach is also an excellent source of iron (who doesn’t remember Popeye, the Sailor?) and calcium.
+Iron boosts hair health and prevents fatigue and anemia, while calcium supports bones, teeth, and cardiac muscle.

 Simply add spinach to your vegetable salad.
 Or you can even add the leaves to your breakfast toast.
-Spinach smoothie can be another good addition to your diet.
+Wilted spinach in a smoothie can be another good addition to your diet.

 Apart from being rich in potassium, avocado is the only fruit offering a good amount of the healthy monounsaturated fatty acids (which are known to reduce cholesterol levels and protect the heart).